 Brian Pillman Book Review | Crazy Like a Fox: The Definitive Chronicle of Brian Pillman 20 Years Later | Author: Liam O’Rourke | Publisher: CreateSpace | Genre: Non-fiction | Year: 2017

-Liam O’Rourke’s comprehensive biography of professional wrestler Brian Pillman is full of interesting sound bites from those who knew him best and yet few of these quotes are more poignant than the one Bruce Hart offers up towards the end of the book, wherein he remarks:
+Liam O’Rourke’s comprehensive biography of professional wrestler Brian Pillman is full of intriguing sound bites from those who knew him best and yet few of these quotes are more poignant than the one Bruce Hart offers towards the end of the book, wherein he remarks:

 “My Dad used to say that the four saddest words in the English language were, ‘What could have been'”.

 As the author points out early on: the broad strokes of Pillman’s career and the events that led up to his fatal heart attack in late 1997 have always been fairly well documented, but what of the man’s true potential?
-If it wasn’t for the narrow-minded football leagues who passed on Pillman because of his small stature, or the tragic car accident that would ruin his ability to perform in a wrestling ring, would there have been a ceiling that could stop Pillman’s ascent towards super stardom?
+If it wasn’t for the football leagues who passed on Pillman because of his small stature, or the tragic car accident that would ruin his ability to perform in a wrestling ring, could anything have stopped Pillman’s ascent towards super stardom?

-Over the course of an entire exposé on his life inside and outside of the squared circle, Crazy Like a Fox makes you appreciate why there is so much more to take away from Pillman’s story.
-From his youngest days spent battling a genetic throat disorder, to his later years as an aspiring athlete and ladykiller, it’s easy to see Pillman as a very gifted individual who could never rely on good fortune to bring him the success he always dreamed of.
+Over the course of an entire exposé on his life inside and outside of the squared circle, Crazy Like a Fox makes you appreciate why there is so much to take away from Pillman’s story.
+From his youngest days spent battling a genetic throat disorder, to his later years as an aspiring athlete and ladykiller, it’s easy to see Pillman as a gifted individual who couldn’t rely on good fortune to bring him the success he always dreamed of.

-Crazy Like a Fox has a beautiful structure to it that takes you from the beginning of Pillman’s turbulent life to its equally unsettling end.
-It really feels as if nothing was missed along the way and for wrestling fans especially, the verbose detail of Pillman’s performance in WCW and pastures beyond will likely come as a real education.
+Crazy Like a Fox takes you from the beginning of Pillman’s turbulent life to its equally unsettling end.
+It feels as if nothing was missed along the way and for wrestling fans especially, the verbose detail of Pillman’s performance in WCW and pastures beyond will likely come as a real education.

 My hilarious familiarity (or lack thereof) with American sports aside, I should stress how well the language in this book compliments its overall presentation.
 O’Rourke’s tone of voice is passionate yet impartial and the prose feels very natural.
-Of course that feeling is only ever enhanced by the interview snippets from the likes of wrestling personalties, Shane Douglas, Scott “Raven” Levy, and Jim Cornette, the latter always providing colour with his expletive-laden tirades on wrestling history.
+That feeling is enhanced by interview snippets from the likes of wrestling personalties, Shane Douglas, Scott “Raven” Levy, and Jim Cornette; the latter always providing colour with his expletive-laden tirades on wrestling history.

 Through sources such as Linda Pillman (Brian’s sister), wrestling insider Dave Melzter, and Pillman’s long time confident and coach, Kim Wood, the essence of everything Brian Pillman is brought out in a treasure trove of stories.
-Whether insightful, hilarious, or just plain shocking, it wouldn’t be a wrestling bio without them and O’Rourke delivers by recounting tales such as Pillman’s regular tenacity for backstage japes, his mythical one-night ‘handstand’, and another very perplexing square off involving a car cleaning product…
+Whether insightful, hilarious, or just plain shocking, it wouldn’t be a wrestling bio without them and O’Rourke delivers by recounting tales such as Pillman’s regular tenacity for backstage japes, his mythical one-night ‘handstand’, and another very perplexing square off involving a handheld cleaning item …

-Indeed, Crazy Like a Fox paints a respectful picture of Pillman’s life and yet it still remains unflinching when highlighting the weaknesses of his character.
-Details of his drug abuse and sometimes evident lack of respect for women makes for some uncomfortable reading and yet it’s commendable how the author addresses these character flaws in an honest and thoughtful way rather than using them as mere fuel for more salacious stories.
+Indeed, Crazy Like a Fox paints a respectful picture of Pillman’s life, and yet it still remains unflinching when highlighting the weaknesses of his character.
+Details of his drug abuse and sometimes evident lack of respect for women will make for some uncomfortable reading, and yet it’s commendable how the author addresses these character flaws in an honest and thoughtful way rather than using them as mere fuel for more salacious stories.

-To critique something can also be to love something, and indeed it’s riveting to see the author round off this bio with a highly critical look at the wrestling business itself.
-O’Rourke brings years of knowledge and careful research to bear here by analysing Pillman’s career through a wider lens and taking aim at a business that often plays fast and loose with the lives of those who dedicate themselves to it.
+To critique something can also be to love something, and it’s riveting to see the author round off this book with a highly critical look at the wrestling business itself.
+O’Rourke brings years of knowledge and careful research to bear here by analysing Pillman’s career through a wider lens, and taking aim at a business that often plays fast and loose with the lives of those who dedicate themselves to it.

-Brian William Pillman should by all rights have been “the man” as far as his chosen profession is concerned and Crazy Like a Fox acts as a perfect tribute to that sentiment.
-This book delivers a seamless narrative of a mysterious man’s life, at once an exhaustive look at sports history and a superb education in all things professional wrestling.
+Brian William Pillman should by all rights have been a top guy as far as his chosen profession is concerned, and Crazy Like a Fox acts as a perfect tribute to that sentiment.
+This book delivers a seamless narrative of a mysterious man’s life, at once an exhaustive look at sports history, and a superb education in all things professional wrestling.